Who’s the professional you spend the most time with when you go for a regular oral health/dental checkup?

 - Reviewing and updating medical history.
 This includes any current medications you are taking as well as any past medical history that could impact your overall health.
 This can include heart problems, pregnancy or diabetes.
-It is very important to be honest and provide all necessary information.
+It is very important, to be honest, and provide all the necessary information.

 - Oral cancer examination and screening

 - X-rays or examination of teeth to detect decay